On the Real Zeroes of Half-integral Weight Hecke Cusp Forms, II: A random computation

 in the region $\Re(s_1)\geq\frac12+\eps$.
-Since for fixed $\sigma>0$ Stirling's formula gives $|\Gamma(\sigma+it)|\ll (|t|+1)^{\sigma-\frac12}e^{-\pi|t|}$, by (\ref{estimate-s2-zero}) we may truncate the $s_1$-integral (\ref{s1-int}) to $|\Im(s_1)|\leq B\log K$ at the cost of an error term of size $O(X)$, where $B$ is a sufficiently large absolute constant.
+Since for fixed $\sigma>0$ Stirling's formula gives $|\Gamma(\sigma+it)|\ll (|t|+1)^{\sigma-\frac12}e^{-\pi|t|/2}$, by (\ref{estimate-s2-zero}) we may truncate the $s_1$-integral (\ref{s1-int}) to $|\Im(s_1)|\leq B\log K$ at the cost of an error term of size $O(X)$, where $B$ is a sufficiently large absolute constant.

-We then shift the line of integration in the (\ref{s1-int}) to $\Re(s_1)=-(\log\log K)^2/\log K$, crossing a double pole at $s_1=0$.
-The integral on the new line is, say, $O((\log K)^{-10})$.
+We then shift the line of integration in (\ref{s1-int}) to $\Re(s_1)=-(\log\log K)^2/\log K$, crossing a double pole at $s_1=0$.
+The integral on the new line is, say, $O(KX(\log K)^{-10})$ and the horizontal lines give a much smaller contribution when $B$ is chosen to be sufficiently large.
 Using Lemma \ref{small-primes} and (\ref{loglog-bound}) we may replace the factor

 with an error, say, $O(KX(\log K)^{-7})$, where we recall the definition of $\widetilde M_{2,0}(X;d)$ from (\ref{modified-zero}).

 A straightforward computation, using the residue theorem and (\ref{twisted-exp-small}), shows that the double pole contributes the amount